readthedocs/blog/documentation-versioning.rst

 It's a good idea to have a plan about versioning our software and documentation before going to far.
 Knowing the limitation on the different strategies will give us more context to make a better decision.
-This will avoid us headaches in the future or even re-tagging :abbr:`VCS` tags just to fix small documentation issues.
+This will avoid us headaches in the future or even re-tagging VCS tags just to fix small documentation issues.

 Happy versioning!